Seeed-Solution/sensecraft-hmi-docs/src/content/docs/en/guides/sensecraft_hmi_canvas.md

 Step 1.
 Click on the "Date" component in the Data section

 Step 2.
-The component will automatically be placed in the upper left corner of your canvas with a default date format (usually MM/DD/YYYY)
+The component will automatically be placed in the center of your canvas with a default date format (usually MM/DD/YYYY)

 Step 3.
 Click the calendar icon in the toolbar to open the Date Settings panel